Cape Canaveral Light: Transition into a military facility

-President Harry S. Truman signed the legislation titled Public Law 60 on May 11, 1949 that established Cape Canaveral as the Joint Long Range Proving Ground, a site for missile testing by the military.
+President Harry S. Truman signed the legislation titled Public Law 60 on May 11, 1949, that established Cape Canaveral as the Joint Long Range Proving Ground, a site for missile testing by the military.
 By this time, several small communities had developed in Cape Canaveral, two of which lies near the lighthouse: De Soto Beach to its north, which was located in the vicinity of Launch Complex 36 and Stinkmore to the south, located near Launch Complexes 17 and 5.
 When rockets began launching from the Cape in the early 1950s, all its residents, except the lighthouse keepers, were relocated to other areas.
 In 1960, the need for a keeper to live nearby was eliminated with the automation of the light.
 The keeper's homes were later demolished leaving only the brick oil house in the vicinity of the lighthouse.

 After it was discovered that strong vibrations that accompany launches were loosening the prisms of the first-order Fresnel lens, it was finally removed in 1993 and sent to the lighthouse museum of the Ponce de Leon Inlet Light for restoration and display.
 The light was replaced by a DCB-224, a high-power searchlight that increased its range to 24 nmi.

-Ownership of the lighthouse was transferred by the Coast Guard to the United States Air Force on December 14, 2000.
-In 2002, the Cape Canaveral Lighthouse Foundation was formed and a memorandum of agreement was signed with the USAF.
+Ownership of the lighthouse was transferred by the United States Coast Guard to the United States Air Force on December 14, 2000.
+In 2002, the Cape Canaveral Lighthouse Foundation was formed and a memorandum of agreement was signed with the Air Force.